cpldcpu/BitNetMCU/docs/plan.md

 - Used in Bitnet paper and matmulless paper

 ## Investigate network capacity scaling also with data augmentation
-- Is totnumofbits still limiting network capacity with augmentation?
+- Is totnumofbits still limiting network capacity with augmentation? -> yes
-- Does regularization with low bit quants help?
+- Does regularization with low bit quants help? -> a bit, (<5%)
 - Once network is large enough, curves should saturate

 ## Implement pruning to optimize density

-- Start with larger network then target, then use pruning/distillation
+- Start with larger network than target, then use pruning/distillation

 ## Lottery ticket search